markwaynedeclaro/User-Profile-Management/README.md

 # User Profile Management
-An API for User Profile Management
+This is an API for User Profile Management built on Springboot.

 This project has a built-in Oauth Authentication server  that should then be utilized to access the APIs.
-Inside the CustomUserDetailsService is the creation of test users.
+Inside the CustomUserDetailsService is the creation of test users (You can edit this or better yet link this to an actual User Repo).

     username : user1
     password : password1